 Through a blend of peer mentoring, community farming, and “dirt therapy,” Growing Veterans uses sustainable agriculture as a catalyst for ending homelessness, suicide, and addiction among veterans in Western Washington.
 The program’s fresh approach to veteran reintegration, according to Growing Veterans’ Co-founder Christopher Brown, emerged from his own journey as a veteran who found solace growing food and nurturing life in the garden.
-With two primary farms, as well as a network of farmer’s markets and affiliated non-profit farms, the program offers veterans an opportunity to work beside their families, fellow veterans, and community volunteers, recapturing a sense of belonging to something larger than themselves.
-While creating a peer-support network to end the damaging effects of veteran isolation, the program enables veterans to acquire agricultural skills, easing their transition into the civilian world—and increasing the likelihood that they’ll become farm owners or operators to replace our nation’s aging farmer population (in Washington State, the average age of farmers is 58 years).
-To date, approximately one veteran monthly has been placed into agricultural occupations, while supporting organic food production and providing hope, purpose, and camaraderie to veterans in a transformative approach to building community capital.
+Brown and Co-founder Christina Wolf, a former mental health counselor turned farmer, set out to offer veterans an opportunity to work beside their families, fellow veterans, and community volunteers, recapturing a sense of belonging to something larger than themselves.
+While creating a peer-support network to end the damaging effects of veteran isolation, the program enables veterans to acquire agricultural skills, easing their transition into the civilian world—and increasing the likelihood that they’ll become farm owners or operators to augment America’s aging farmer population (the average age of a farmer in Washington State is 58).
+During Growing Veterans’ Innovation Prize term, Brown transitioned from his role as executive director to the organization’s board, allowing him to pursue a clinical social-work license.
+He now works full-time as a PTSD counselor for combat veterans at the U.S. Department of Veterans Affairs, while supporting Growing Veterans’ continuing mission to provide hope, purpose, and camaraderie to veterans in a transformative approach to building community capital.

 Combining military veteran reintegration with sustainable agriculture, we empower military vets to grow food, communities, and each other.
 With an emphasis on suicide prevention through peer support, our holistic model addresses veteran isolation, a symptom of PTSD and the root cause of a multitude of issues facing the veteran population.